nette/schema/readme.md

 Expect::string()->assert('is_file'); // the file must exist
 ```

-You can add your own description for each assertions.
+You can add your own description for each assertion.
 It will be part of the error message.

 ```php
 $schema = Expect::arrayOf('string')